ivywjhua/woyouxian/slsw/ruby/ruby_intro.md

 #### Modules
 * DSL defines methods in a module that adds all the methods and constants needed to manage a class

+- The interesting thing about all these metaprogramming techniques is that your programs can change based on the state of your application.

 #### What We Learned in Day 3

+## 2.5 Wrapping Up Ruby

+* Core Strengths

+* adf